Nature in summer is bursting at the seams with life and activity. Let’s get started on this season’s nature study.

 In the southern hemisphere summer solstice happens on December 21 or 22.
 There, summer is in December, January, February and March.
 The Southern hemisphere has summer while the northern hemisphere has winter.

 The eastern half of the North American continent, from the Rocky Mountains eastward, experiences warm, humid weather.
 Warm southern winds carry moisture north from the Gulf of Mexico to central and eastern North America.
-The warmest temperatures are in the interior of the continent, namely the prairie and plains regions.
+The warmest temperatures are in the continent’s interior, namely the prairie and plains regions.

-Rarely, does it thunderstorm in the morning where I live.
+Rarely does it thunderstorm in the morning where I live.
 And sometimes it rains every afternoon for a month.
-My home of Philadelphia is surrounded by two rivers, the Schuylkill and the Delaware and with the Atlantic ocean less than one hundred miles away, Philadelphia is hot and humid through much of the summer.
+Two rivers surround Philadelphia, the Schuylkill and the Delaware.
+The Atlantic ocean less than one hundred miles away, Philadelphia is hot and humid throughout much of the summer.

-For me this time of year means afternoon thunderstorms.
+This time of year means afternoon thunderstorms.
 When I was a child, it used to rain around five o’clock every afternoon just as my dad was getting off from work.
-He would get drenched and we would always have towels for him at the front door to him to dry off.
+He would get drenched and we would always have towels for him at the front door for him to dry off.

-With so many flowers in full bloom, now is a good time to learn the parts of a flower.
+With so many flowers in full bloom, now is an excellent time to learn the parts of a flower.
 Tree leaves hold the key to species identification.

-Summer and autumn is the fruiting season.
+Summer and autumn are the fruiting seasons.
 Many vines, shrubs, trees and flowering plants produce fleshy fruit to entice birds to eat them.
-Fruits eaten are dispersed by animals and birds.
-Now is a good time to study the relationship between, fruiting plants and the birds and other animals that eat them.
+Animals and birds dispense fruits they eat by their droppings.
+Now is a splendid time to study the relationship between fruiting plants and the birds and other animals that eat them.

 I have to give my backyard plants plenty of water.
 Nature in summer often means dehydrated and thirsty plants.